Camp is Joanne's Home

 Joanne Develops a Social Safety Tool Kit

 To create a place where every single child is respected and nurtured enough to take on challenges, grow and learn, Joanne developed Camp Arowhon’s Social Safety Tool Kit – tools that she trains all Arowhon staff to use….
 Conflict mediation, anti-bullying interventions, Girls & Boys Circles and much more.

 Joanne Open Sources the Arowhon Social Safety Tool Kit

-Joanne serves on the Board of Directors of PrevNet, Canada’s national anti-bullying organization.
-She writes a monthly parenting column for Post City Magazine, and also trains schools and other camp directors and camp staff to use camp's anti-bullying and social safety program.
+Joanne’s life passion is the well-being of children.
+She has served on the boards of Integra, a children’s mental health centre and PrevNet, Canada’s national anti-bullying organization.
+She currently serves on the board of Camp Oki for children with heart disease.
+Joanne writes a popular monthly parenting column for Post City Magazine, and also trains schools and other camp directors and camp staff to use camp's anti-bullying and social safety program.

 Feel free to contact Joanne at: email@example.com

 Leon is Joanne's husband and partner.
 Leon is committed to supporting children and their growth - particularly when it comes to teaching skills that can be enjoyed the rest of their lives.
 He's always touched by the joy a camper experiences in receiving an award and the appreciation given to campers for their achievements by the whole camp when the announcements are made in the Main Lodge.

 Leon is dedicated to our skill-based learning approach to activities because he learned to sail at camp and this learning has spawned a love of sailing that takes him to cruising grounds around the world.